Skip to main content

 • “Discard Changes” to cancel and return to the previous version

-• Success notification confirms your ontology has been updated
+• Success notification confirms your data layer has been updated

 Deep edits